 DMP’s GDPR Policies

-The European Union General Data Protection Regulation (GDPR) contains procedures establishing how companies doing business in the EU must handle the personal data of European subjects.
+The European Union General Data Protection Regulation (GDPR) contains procedures establishing how companies doing business in the EU and Switzerland must handle the personal data of European subjects.
 GDPR does not only specify the responsibilities for ensuring the privacy and protection of personal information but also offers certain rights to those who are the target of outreach marketing campaigns.
 In addition, GDPR empowers regulators to demand accountability and, in the case of noncompliance, impose onerous penalties.
 GDPR takes effect May 2018 and it will mostly affect email marketing efforts.